This article is brought to you by Aura.

 A good rule of thumb is that if a site advertises prices that are all 50+% off, you should take steps to confirm it’s not a fake website.
 For example, verify it with a website checker, look for spelling and grammar mistakes, and check the domain age and information against what’s listed.

-⚡️ Get warned fast if scammers have access to your financial accounts.
-Aura’s all-in-one security app can warn you of potential fraud up to 250x faster than other services.
-Try Aura for free and protect your money from fraudsters.
+⚡️ Get warned fast if scammers have access to your accounts.
+Aura’s all-in-one security app can warn you of potential fraud, hacked accounts, and leaked data in near-real time.
+Download aura today and protect yourself from fraudsters.

 7. Look for user reviews, and check for reports of scams